 Hydroxyurea may be the only life-saving drug for the treatment of the SCD.
-It interferes with the cell division by blocking the formation of deoxyribonucleotides by means of inhibition of ribonucleotide reductase.
+It interferes with the cell division by blocking the formation of deoxyribonucleotides via inhibition of ribonucleotide reductase.
 The deoxyribonucleotides are the building blocks of DNA.
 Hydroxyurea mainly affects hyperproliferating cells.
-Although the action way of hydroxyurea is thought to be the increasein gamma-globin synthesis for fetal hemoglobin (Hb F), its main action may be the suppression of leukocytosis and thrombocytosis by blocking the DNA synthesis in the SCD (59, 60).
+Although the action way of hydroxyurea is thought to be the increase in gamma-globin synthesis for fetal hemoglobin (Hb F), its main action may be the suppression of leukocytosis and thrombocytosis by blocking the DNA synthesis in the SCD (59, 60).
 By this way, the chronic inflammatory and destructive process of the SCD is suppressed with some extent.
 Due to the same action way, hydroxyurea is also used in moderate and severe psoriasis to suppress hyperproliferating skin cells.
 As in the viral hepatitis cases, although presence of a continuous damage of sickle cells on the capillary endothelium, the severity of destructive process is probably exaggerated by the patients' own WBC and PLT.
 So suppression of proliferation of them may limit the endothelial damage-induced edema, ischemia, and infarctions in whole body (61).
 Similarly, final Hb F levels in hydroxyurea users did not differ from their pretreatment levels (62).
 The Multicenter Study of Hydroxyurea (MSH) studied 299 severely affected adults with the SCA, and compared the results of patients treated with hydroxyurea or placebo (63).
 The study particularly researched effects of hydroxyurea on painful crises, ACS, and requirement of blood transfusion.
 The outcomes were so overwhelming in the favour of hydroxyurea that the study was terminated after 22 months, and hydroxyurea was initiated for all patients.
 The MSH also demonstrated that patients treated with hydroxyurea had a 44% decrease in hospitalizations (63).
 In multivariable analyses, there was a strong and independent association of lower neutrophil counts with the lower crisis rates (63).
 But this study was performed just in severe SCA cases alone, and the rate of painful crises was decreased from 4.5 to 2.5 per year (63).
-Whereas we used all subtypes of the SCD with all clinical severity, and the rate of painful crises was decreased from 10.3 to 1.7 per year (p<0.000) with an additional decreased severity of them (7.8/10 vs 2.2/10, p<0.000) in the previous study (51).
-Parallel to our results, adult patients using hydroxyurea for frequent painful crises appear to have reduced mortality rate after a 9-year follow-up period (64).
+Whereas we used all subtypes of the SCD with all clinical severity, and the rate of painful crises was decreased from 10.3 to 1.7 per year (p<0.000) with an additional decreased severity of them (7.8/10 vs 2.2/10, p<0.000) (51).
+Parallel to us, adult patients using hydroxyurea for frequent painful crises appear to have reduced mortality rate after a 9-year follow-up period (64).
 Although the underlying disease severity remains critical to determine prognosis, hydroxyurea may also decrease severity of disease and prolong survival (64).
 The complications start to be seen even in infancy in the SCD.
-For example, infants with lower hemoglobin values were more likely to have a higher incidence of clinical events such as ACS, painful crises, and lower neuropsychological scores, and hydroxyurea reduced the incidences of them (65).
-Hydroxyurea therapy in early years of life may protect splenic function, improve growth, and prevent multiorgan insufficiencies.
-RBC transfusions can also reduce all of the complications, but with the risks of infections, iron overload, and development of allo-antibodies causing subsequent transfusions much more difficult.
+For example, infants with lower hemoglobin values were more likely to have higher incidences of ACS, painful crises, and lower neuropsychological scores, and hydroxyurea reduced the incidences of them (65).
+If started in early years of life, hydroxyurea may protect splenic function, improve growth, and prevent multiorgan insufficiencies.
+Although RBC transfusions can also reduce the complications, there are the risks of infections, iron overload, and development of allo-antibodies causing subsequent transfusions much more difficult.
+Therefore RBC transfusions should be kept in hands just for emergencies as the most effective weapon at the moment.